MELANOMA

 Superficial Spreading Melanoma

-Appearance: Typically, these lesions are over 6 mm and often 10+ mm in diameter.
-They will be irregular, asymmetric, raised, and multicoloured.
-They are often found on the torso of males and the legs of females, as well as the upper back of both sexes.
+Appearance: These lesions are usually larger than 6 mm and often exceed 10 mm in diameter.
+They tend to be irregular in shape, asymmetric, raised, and made up of several colours.
+They are most commonly found on the torso in men, the legs in women, and the upper back in both.

 Lentigo Maligna Melanoma

-Appearance: These lesions are often large, over 6 mm in size, have an irregular shape and a smooth surface.
-They have variable pigmentation, light brown, dark brown, pink, red, or white.
-Lesions will increase in size over several years.
-Ulceration, bleeding, itching, or stinging can occur.
-Thus, increasing numbers of colours and thickening part of the lesion.
+Appearance: These lesions are usually larger than 6 mm, with an irregular outline and a smooth surface.
+Their colour can vary—light brown, dark brown, pink, red, or white—and they tend to slowly expand over several years.
+Ulceration, bleeding, itching, or stinging may develop over time, along with increasing colour variation and thickening in parts of the lesion.

 Nodular Melanoma

-Dermoscopy Features: Multicoloured and chaotic in appearance, with more than one pattern or more than one colour arranged asymmetrically.
-Some dermoscopy clues to this type of lesion include grey and blue structures, polarizing specific white lines and polymorphic vessels.
+Dermoscopy Features: Dermoscopy may show a chaotic, multicoloured pattern with more than one structure or colour arranged asymmetrically.
+Helpful clues can include grey and blue areas, polarizing-specific white lines, and polymorphous vessels.

 Melanoma Acral Lentiginous

-Dermoscopy Features: Parallel ridge pattern with chaotic, multicoloured appearance.
-Some dermoscopy clues to this type of lesion include grey and blue structures, lines parallel, ridges or chaotic, black dots, or clods peripheral.
+Dermoscopy Features: A parallel ridge pattern is characteristic, often with a chaotic, multicoloured appearance.
+Additional dermoscopic clues may include grey or blue structures, parallel or chaotic lines, peripheral black dots, or clods.

 Subungual Melanoma

-Dermoscopy Features: Chaotic, parallel lines with grey and black.
+Dermoscopy Features: Dermoscopy typically shows chaotic parallel lines with shades of grey and black.

 Uveal melanoma